 - He is suspicious of strangers, so gated and reinforced fencing is required.

 - Fencing is critical to ensure that he cannot escape, nor can others enter.

 - He is a moderate shedder and as such he is not suited to families with dog allergies.

 - The Anatolian Shepherd is only suited to families with older children.

-- He should be raised as a puppy alongside other animals if you are a multi-pet household.
+- He should be raised as a puppy alongside other animals if you are in a multi-pet household.

-He is not suited to the average family, so unless you fit the bill, and unless he will be worked and has at least 4 acres of land to roam, then he is definitely not for you.
-If you can fulfil his needs then he makes a fantastic flock guardian and a family protector, and he is a sweet soul to those in his immediate pack.
+He is not suited to the average family, so unless you fit the bill, unless he will be worked and has at least 4 acres of land to roam, he is definitely not for you.
+If you can fulfill his needs then he makes a fantastic flock guardian and a family protector, and he is a sweet soul to those in his immediate pack.
 All in all, he is a lovely boy who just needs the right home!